guro18/Exercise-Softhouse/README.md

 F can have child elements: T and A

-Please see the exampleInput.txt and exampleOutput.xml for reference
+Please see the exampleInput.txt, exampleOutput.xml and XMLstructures.png for reference

 ## Features
 - Parse row-based input files